-Stock markets have crashed, borders have closed, and it appears the COVID-19 pandemic will continue to get worse before it gets better.
-The impact on businesses is being felt everywhere — travel bans, supply and delivery delays, production and forecast adjustments, and stay-at-home orders.
+Stock markets have crashed, borders have closed, and it appears the coronavirus pandemic will continue to get worse before it gets better.
+The impact on businesses is being felt everywhere—travel bans, supply and delivery delays, production and forecast adjustments, and stay-at-home orders.

 It’s a good idea to designate someone in your organization who will check for updates daily and ensure the flow of current, accurate information that will help you debunk rumors and make better decisions.